xkollar/xkollar.github.io/data/posts/2026-01-25-tech-interview-ii.markdown

 endomorphism `\(a,b) -> (b,a+b)` will start looping at some point!
-So if we knew where the loop starts and how big it is, we could calculate the `n`-th Fibonacci number in time completely independent on the `n` itself!
+So if we knew where the loop starts and how big it is, we could calculate the `n`-th Fibonacci number in time completely independent of the `n` itself!
 But cycle detection could eat a lot of memory and testing against all the elements we visited can also add up quickly...
 </div>